miking-lang/miking-ipm/README.md

 ## This is how you would write your directed graph:

-To start, create a empty digraph.
+To start, create an empty digraph.
 This can be done with:

 	digraphEmpty eqv eql